riptidewave93/DO-Bootstrap/README.md

   ```

 Note that this will build and output your images to `./output`.
 You can then boot the provided kernel and initrd to enter the DO-Bootstrap environment.

+## Usage

+	1. Create a CoreOS droplet on DigitalOcean
+	2. Update GRUB to boot your DO-Bootstrap kernel & initrmfs.
+Examples in ./example-userscripts for automation using user-data.
+	3. Reboot the droplet
+	4. Enjoy DO-Bootstrap!

 ## To-Do
  * Re-verify all image types work